 - be in good health (complete a medical examination if required).

 Obtaining a visitor visa or Temporary Resident Permit is often easier said than done.
 Due to the fact that many people take advantage of these visas and overstay their authorized period of time in Canada, immigration officers scrutinize such applications.
 You will need to, above all else, prove that you have strong and sufficient ties to your home country to convince an officer that you will leave Canada after your visa expire.

-A finite travel itinerary with valid return tickets go a long way to convincing an officer that you will return to your home country.
-Proof of employment, family ties and property in your home country are also very useful to demonstrating your ties to your home country.
+A finite travel itinerary with valid return tickets goes a long way to convincing an officer that you will return to your home country.
+Proof of employment, family ties and property in your home country is also very useful in demonstrating your ties to your home country.